fredshone/cookiecutter-pypackage/README.md

 Don't worry, you have options:

-### Other Arup Cookiecutter Templates
+### Other Cookiecutter Templates

-There are currently no other Arup cookiecutter templates.
+There are currently no other cookiecutter templates.

 ### Other Cookiecutter Templates